rautio/react-analyzer/RELEASING.md

    - Each job uses `goreleaser build --single-target` for native compilation with CGO
 3. **Release Job**: After all builds complete:
    - Downloads all build artifacts
-   - Merges them into a single release package
    - Creates archives (`.tar.gz` for Unix, `.zip` for Windows)
-   - Generates checksums
+   - Generates SHA256 checksums
    - Creates GitHub Release with:
      - Release notes (auto-generated from commits)
-     - All binaries attached
+     - All platform binaries attached
      - Installation instructions

-**Why native builds?** Since react-analyzer uses `go-tree-sitter` which requires CGO, cross-compilation is complex.
-Building on native platforms ensures reliable compilation with proper C toolchains.
+**Note on GoReleaser:** While GoReleaser is used for building (`goreleaser build`), the final packaging is done manually in GitHub Actions.
+This is the standard pattern for CGO projects without GoReleaser Pro.
+The `.goreleaser.yml` file is primarily for local development testing.

 ### 5. Verify the Release